ArthurFJ/An-Atomic/README.md

 ├── /OM_Bit/
     ├──/Courses/
         ├── /Languages/
             ├── (...
-Placeholder for the actual structure of the repository.
+Placeholder for the actual structure of the repository written in this section.
 Still to be defined.)
         ├── /Topics/
             ├── (...
-Placeholder for the actual structure of the repository.
-Still to be defined.)
+Placeholder for the actual structure of the repository written in this section.)
     ├── /Projects/
         ├── (...
-Placeholder for the actual structure of the repository.
-Still to be defined.)
+Placeholder for the actual structure of the repository written in this section.)
 .
 .
 .